CtrlK

 Suggestions

-Add executable code examples for the remaining detection patterns (rate limit bypass, injection detection, unusual HTTP methods) to match the promises in the numbered list.
+Add executable code examples for the remaining detection patterns (rate limit bypass, injection detection, unusual HTTP methods) instead of just listing them as bullet points.

-Remove or significantly trim the generic 'When to Use' and 'Prerequisites' sections—Claude doesn't need to be told about 'familiarity with security operations concepts' or 'appropriate authorization.'
+Remove or drastically shorten the generic 'When to Use' and 'Prerequisites' sections—Claude doesn't need to be told about 'familiarity with security operations concepts'.

 DimensionReasoningScore